This blog provides information for educational purposes only. Read our complete summary for more info.

 Fuel Alcohol: Great for Cooking

 In our opinion, fuel alcohol equals freedom.
-The cost of making your own fuel alcohol varies depending on how you make it, but price it isn't going to rise and fall depending on how much middle eastern oil barons, multinational oil companies, or your local gas station decides they want to charge for it on a particular day.
-It can literally be made from scratch by anyone with enough patience to grow some corn, mash and ferment it, and then distill it.
+The cost of making fuel alcohol varies depending on how it's made, but price isn't going to rise and fall depending on how much middle eastern oil barons, multinational oil companies, or the local gas station decides they want to charge for it on a particular day.
+It can literally be made from scratch by anyone with enough patience to get the proper permits, grow some corn, mash and ferment it, and then distill it.
 Alternatively, one could simply buy granulated sugar then ferment and distill it.

 One of our favorite uses for fuel alcohol is for cooking.
 Below are some shots of us using ethanol to boil water for a couple of cups of coffee.